wbrawner/twigs/README.md

 ## Prerequisites

-- JDK 14 or newer
+- Go 1.16 or newer
 - PostgreSQL 13 or newer
 - (optional) Docker

 ## Running

 Prior to running the app, make sure you have a PostgreSQL server running, with a database and user ready to go.
 To avoid the hassle of figuring out how to get it installed locally, using Docker is recommended, and a sample `docker-compose.yml` file is included in the root of the repository.
-If you already have a PostgreSQL server running, you can run the app from the command line with gradle:
+If you already have a PostgreSQL server running, you can run the app from the command line:

-    ./gradlew run
+    go run twigs.go

 ## Configuration